Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

     ```

 #### Creating the client from a connection string
-Depending on your use case and authorization method, you may prefer to initialize a client instance with a storage
+Depending on your use case and authorization method, you may prefer to initialize a client instance with a
 connection string instead of providing the account URL and credential separately.
-To do this, pass the storage
+To do this, pass the
 connection string to the client's `from_connection_string` class method:

 ```python